You are listening to the Sean Hannity Radio Show Podcast.

 And just prior to his arrival, there had been a number of people in this platoon killed by middle-aged men on motorcycles speeding towards their patrol.

-And he had to make a decision.
+That same MO happened again, and he had to make a decision.

 Do I protect my men?

-Do I do I defend my men?
+Do I defend my men?

 I know what had happened just about two weeks earlier.

-And the new information about Clint's case regarding the Army's uh 2012 hearing in August report in which the Army admits that the enemy was scouting Clint's platoon that day.
+And the new information about Clint's case regarding the Army's 2012 hearing in August report in which the Army admits that the enemy was scouting Clint's platoon that day.

 They never turned over that report.